 Probation is an alternative to incarceration.
 At the time of a trial, a judge has the sole authority to recommend probation for a defendant.
 Once someone is granted probation, then he/she is considered an MDOC offender.

-When an offender is granted probation, the correctional field officer immediately conducts an initial supervision interview with the probationer.
-At this time, the offender is provided with the conditions of his/her probation.
-Depending on the terms of the offender’s probation, a correctional field agent checks on the offender throughout the probation sentence.
+When an offender is granted probation, the Probation Agent immediately conducts an initial supervision interview with the probationer.
+At this time, the individual is provided with the conditions of his/her probation.
+During the term of probation, a probation agent monitors the individual throughout the probation sentence.

 Crimes such as murder, capital murder, manslaughter, habitual offenders, and previous offense convictions automatically disqualify someone from receiving probation.